 Attend and support NCID-sponsored activities to enable interaction and synergy among scholars and practitioners

 Present findings or preliminary findings of their NCID-supported research at at least one NCID program or event (details to be determined jointly between grant recipients and NCID staff)

 Selection and Review Process

-Reviews will be completed by the NCID Advisory Committee.
-Ideal proposals will include a clear description of how the project will:
+Reviews will be completed by NCID staff.
+Projects awarded will include a clear description of how the project will:

 - Contribute to national conversations around diversity, equity, and inclusion, and discourse on topics relevant to the 2020 presidential election

 - Advance the mission and priorities of the NCID

 - Bridge research with engagement and/or translational work

 Funding decisions will take place in March 2020 and funds must be used within one year of receipt.

 Applicants may apply for up to $5,000 in funding.
 The recipient is responsible for working with the NCID staff to arrange for good stewardship of the funds.
 Funds may be used for travel to research or action sites, travel to conferences to present diversity-related research, student assistant stipends, supplies, guest speaker expenses, and other expenses related to the research or programming needs (no more than 50% of budget should go towards travel).
 If funding for students is budgeted, please provide a statement outlining how the student will receive mentorship and professional development through the project.